 CONSTRUCTION DATE 1903

 Original Use Pro-Cathedral of the Annunciation, The Little White Church

 Present Use Church

 Other Use

 CONSTRUCTION MATERIALS:

 Walls CGI

 Roof CGI

 Other

 ARCHITECTURAL STYLE: Broome vernacular - ecclesiastical

-clad with corrugated iron.
-Raised from th ramed corrugated iron clad building has a front verandah.
-The gable roof is he ground on concrete stumps.
-The frontage is symmetrical with central on the hipped verandah roof.
-Bell tower is a detached structure at the rear, in the north side.
+DESCRIPTION The single storey timber framed corrugated iron clad building has a front verandah.
+The gable roof is clad with corrugated iron.
+Raised from the ground on concrete stumps.
+The frontage is symmetrical with central double doors and a central gable feature on the hipped verandah roof.
+Bell tower is a detached structure at the rear, and the rectory is immediately adjacent on the north side.

+and the rectory to ministratory adjacent en me nerm elae.

 CONDITION Good

 INTEGRITY High degree

 AUTHENTICITY High degree